This feature will allow you to create a CSV (comma delimited) file to be opened with a spreadsheet program like Microsoft Excel.

 Select the

-date range by typing the date or click the button and select
+date range by typing the date or click the

 the date.